robotics-laboratory/cart-pole/docs/controller_protocol.md

 ## Commands

 ### `get <group> [key1 key2 ...]`
 Returns values for given keys in the form of space-separated "key=value" pairs.
-If no keys are specified, returns all keys from gived group.
+If no keys are specified, returns all keys from given group.
 ```
 >>> get config max_x
 <<< + max_x=123.456